irrevocablesake/website/_posts/series/maze-generator/2020-09-16-Dfs-maze-generator.md

 // all cells in row 2 would be : 67% color one and 33% color two
 // all cells in row 3 would be : 34%% color one and 66% color two
 // of course the more the rows the cleaner the gradient
-// one can also apply the same method
+// one can also apply the same method to pixels instead of the cells, to get a beautiful gradient at any dimension.
 </code></pre>

 ### File Structure